kgellci/Area51/README.md

 You can find your team ID by logging into [developer.apple.com](developer.apple.com).

 # FAQ
-If you have more questions, checkout out the [FAQ](docs/faq.md).
+If you have more questions, check out the [FAQ](docs/faq.md).
 If your question is not answered, open a new issue with the "Question" tag.

 # License
 Area51 is licensed under the GNU General Public License v3.0.
 See [LICENSE](LICENSE) for more info.